shizuo-kaji/CubicalRipser_3dim/README.md

 Look at the following paper for details:
 [Duality in Persistent Homology of Images by
 Adélie Garin, Teresa Heiss, Kelly Maggs, Bea Bleile, Vanessa Robins](https://arxiv.org/abs/2005.04597)

+## Creator and Destroyer cells
+The creator of a cycle is the cell which gives birth to the cycle.
+For example, the voxel in a connected component with the lowest filtration value creates a 0-dimensional cycle, and the voxel which connects two separate connected components destroys the component with a higher birth time.
+The creator and the destroyer cells are not uniquely determined, but they provide useful information to localise the cycle.
+Cubical Ripser adopts the following convention on the location of these cells: when the lifetime of a cycle is finte,

+    arr[x2,y2,z2] - arr[x1,y1,z1] = death - birth = lifetime

+where arr is the image, (x1,y1,z1) is the location of the creator cell, and (x2,y2,z2) is the location of the destroyer cell.
+Note that when computed with the (--embedded) option, the roles of creator and destroyer are switched:

+    arr[x1,y1,z1] - arr[x2,y2,z2] = death - birth = lifetime

+The authors thank Nicholas Byrne for suggesting the convention and providing a test code.

 ## Difference with the original version